 The Tunnel Bluffs Hike just after Lions Bay is a fun and dog-friendly hike that’ll reward you with an amazing view at the top.
-While certainly not an easy hike (this hike has quite a long uphill stretch), it’s manageable and should only take 3 – 4 hours roundtrip depending on your fitness level.
+While certainly not an easy hike, it’s manageable and should only take 3 – 4 hours roundtrip depending on your fitness level.

 Tunnel Bluffs is a great hike to kick off the season when higher alpine hikes are still covered in snow.
 While the trail is not too exciting, there are several viewpoints that give you an excuse to rest for a few minutes before beginning your climbing again.

 Getting to the start of the Tunnel Bluffs hike will require a car.
 You’ll be driving the beautiful Sea to Sky Highway until the Lions Bay community.